finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 - `identityUrl`: the URL to match to the app directory record.
 - `actualUrl`: the current URL of the application, which MUST be captured automatically by the `getAgent()` implementation.

 Applications _may_ specify the `identityUrl` value as an argument to `getAgent()`.
 If not specified, the `getAgent()` implementation MUST use the current URL of the application.
-The Desktop Agent must validate that the origin of the `identityUrl` is the same as the origin of _both_ the `actualUrl` and the `WCPValidateAppIdentity` message sent over the `MessagePort`.
+The Desktop Agent MUST validate that the origin of the `identityUrl` is the same as the origin of _both_ the `actualUrl` and the `WCPValidateAppIdentity` message sent over the `MessagePort`.
 The Desktop Agent MUST then match the URL to that of applications known to the Desktop Agent.

 The `actualUrl` field may be used for logging and debug purposes by the Desktop Agent and it differing from the `identityUrl` indicates that the application provided an override via `getAgent()`.